 Discount rating – As an Indiana resident who is an Annual Passholder, I can’t fathom being a Florida resident and not being an Annual Passholder.
 However, if you’re not, these are great prices for tickets, as standard Magic Your Way tickets are typically much more expensive.
 If you’re a Florida resident planning a vacation to Walt Disney World, I highly recommend adding on the Park Hopper option or the Water Park Fun & More option (or both!).
-Depending upon how many times per year you visit, it may be advantageous to purchase an Annual Pass (and possibly also a Tables in Wonderland card if you eat on Disney property on a semi-regular basis).
+Depending upon how many times per year you visit, it may be advantageous to purchase an Annual Pass.

 These tickets are a win-win for Disney and guests.
 Disney gets to draw some guests who otherwise might not have visited at all during the year (or visited during busier times) during times of the year when there is unused capacity.
 The guests benefit in receiving cheaper tickets and visiting during a light time of year.

-Military Disney World “Armed Forces Salute” Room Discounts – Disney’s popular “Armed Forces Salute” is officially available through September 2013, but look for it to be extended beyond that.
+Military Disney World “Armed Forces Salute” Room Discounts – Disney’s popular “Armed Forces Salute” was extended through 2021.
+It’ll likely be extended again for 2022 and beyond (it has been running for the past 7 years without interruption–extended every time it was about to expire).
 Military personnel (active or retired) receive better room-only discounts than the general public.
 The Disney Dining Plan is not included with these discounts, but typically may be added at full price.

 Discount rating – Disney does a lot for military personnel, which is absolutely great.
-However, even with these excellent savings, you might instead check out Shades of Green resort.
+However, even with these excellent savings, you might instead check out our review of the excellent Shades of Green Resort.
 My father is retired military, and we always stayed at Shades of Green when I was growing up.
-It was great back then, but thanks to a recent refurbishment (we again stayed here with my parents in 2010), it’s looking better than ever.
-It’s located in the Magic Kingdom area (walking distance to Disney’s Polynesian Resort) and rooms are generally as large or larger than Disney Deluxe Resorts, and the food is much more reasonably priced.
+It was great back then, and thanks to a recent refurbishment, it’s looking better than ever.
+It’s located in the Magic Kingdom area (walking distance to Disney’s Polynesian Resort) and rooms are generally as large or larger than Disney Deluxe Resorts.
+Additionally, the food is much more reasonably priced.
 Prices are based upon military-ranking.

-Military Disney World “Armed Forces Salute” Ticket Discounts – The wonderful “Armed Forces Salute” Disney ticket offer is also available now through September 2013.
-When booking with this offer, active or retired US military personnel may purchase 4-Day Military Promotional Tickets with your choice of either the Park Hopper or Water Park Fun & More option at a steeply discounted rate, to be used by themselves, family members (including spouse) or friends.
+Military Disney World “Armed Forces Salute” Ticket Discounts – The wonderful “Armed Forces Salute” Disney ticket offer is also available now for 2021.
+When booking with this offer, active or retired US military personnel may purchase 4-Day Military Promotional Tickets with your choice of either the Park Hopper or Water Park Fun & More option at a steeply discounted rate.
+These tickets may be used by themselves, family members (including spouse) or friends.
 Guests booking this package can upgrade to either the Park Hopper or Water Park Fun & More options for a bit more (highly recommended).
 These tickets are by far the cheapest that Disney offers, so if you qualify, jump on this deal.

 Foreign & Association Discounts – In addition to the military discount, there are other “association” discounts.
-The most prominent of these is the AAA discount.
-This discount is usually small, and usually isn’t as good as other discounts that are available.
-However, you might check with your local AAA branch to see what, if anything is available.
+The most prominent of these was the AAA discount.
+Disney and AAA terminated their partnership at the beginning of last year, meaning perks and exclusive discounts available to AAA members are gone.
+AAA locations still sell discount tickets and travel packages, but these are the same offers available elsewhere to the general public.
 Members of other associations are advised to inquire as to whether their association affords them a discount.
 Again, these savings are unlikely to be better than what’s listed above.

-Discount rating - Guests from overseas frequently can receive substantially better discounts than those offered to Americans.
+Discount rating – Guests from overseas frequently can receive substantially better discounts than those offered to Americans.
 In the past, a 30-40% room discount plus Free Disney Dining Plan was not unheard of.
-Access to these discounts is only available through foreign travel agents and from foreign arms of the Walt Disney Travel Company, but guests coming from other countries would be well-advised to look into these discounts first–they’re often better than US discounts!
-Discounts for US associations like AAA are rarely, if ever, better than what’s available to the general public.
+Access to these discounts is only available through foreign travel agents and from foreign arms of the Walt Disney Travel Company.
+Guests coming from other countries would be well-advised to look into these discounts first–they’re often better than US discounts.
+Discounts for US associations are rarely, if ever, better than what’s available to the general public.

 Kids Stay and Play Free – This discount offers free tickets for your kids when booking a Magic Your Way Vacation package.
 The rest of the package is full price (meaning no room discount or discounts on adult tickets).